jmoore2081/smackgrc/src/pages/index.md

   missing in those products offered by competitors.
 intro:
   blurbs:
+    - title: 2-3 week implementation time
+      image: /img/undraw_professor_8lrt.png
-    - text: >
+      text: >-
-        Upload your data quickly via MS Excel.
+        Upload your data via MS Excel.
 Remote or on-site training and implementation services.
 Training offered at Park City, Utah and other locations globally as needed.
-      title: 2-3 week implementation time
+    - title: No separate charges for individual modules
-      image: /img/undraw_professor_8lrt.png
+      image: /img/undraw_business_analytics_l92d.png
-    - text: |
+      text: >-
         Unlike our competitors, all modules are included in all plans.
-      title: No separate charges for individual modules
-      image: /img/undraw_business_analytics_l92d.png
-    - text: >-
-        One of the best features of SMACK GRC is its powerful reporting.
-It is easy to create all types of reports, including, Kanban, Gantt, Calendar, Map, and Charts of many kinds.
+SMACK GRC is an Enterprise GRC solution created to meet the needs of all 3 lines of assurance.
-      title: 'Powerful, dynamic multi-dimensional reporting'
+    - title: Dynamic multi-dimensional reporting
       image: /img/undraw_pie_graph_x9dy.png
+      text: >-
+        One of the best features of SMACK GRC is its reporting.
+It is easy to create all types of reports, including, Kanban, Gantt, Calendar, Map, and various charts.
+    - title: Fully conifgurable by you without the need of a developer
+      image: /img/undraw_code_review_l1q9.png
-    - text: >-
+      text: >-
-        With SMACK GRC, you control everything from the look and feel to the functionality.
+        With SMACK GRC, you control everything from the layout to the functionality.
 The workflows, forms, fields, tables, reports, dashboards, and other app building blocks can be configured to match your unique  processes.
-      title: Fully conifgurable by you without the need of a developer
-      image: /img/undraw_code_review_l1q9.png
   heading: Heading
   description: description
 demoCallout: